The Voice (American TV series): Coaches and hosts

 On June 4, 2024, it was announced that the show had been renewed for a 27th season that aired in Spring 2025.
 The following day, it was announced that Levine would return to the panel after a 10-season hiatus, alongside returning coaches Bublé and Legend, while season 15 "Comeback Stage" coach Kelsea Ballerini would be joining the panel as a main coach.
 On April 23, 2025, it was announced that Snoop Dogg would return to the panel after a one-season hiatus for the twenty-eighth season.
-On May 12, 2025, it was announced that Bublé, Horan, and McEntire would return for the twenty-eighth season.
-This also marks the first time since the twentieth season that a new coach hasn't been introduced.
+On May 12, 2025, it was announced that Bublé, Horan and McEntire would also return for the twenty-eighth season.

-On July 22, 2025, it was announced that the 29th season had been renewed and is set to air in Spring 2026.
-For the first time in the show's history, the panel will consist of only three coaches: Legend, Levine, and Clarkson.
-Additionally, the season will be the first where no coaches from the previous season will return for the next season.
+On July 22, 2025, it was announced that the 29th season had been renewed and set to air in early 2026.
+For the first time in the show's history, the panel consists of only three coaches: Legend, Levine, and Clarkson.
 The season is also dubbed "Battle of Champions" due to the coaches' winning records.

+On April 14, 2026, directly following the conclusion on season 29, Levine confirmed that he will be returning for the 30th season.
+On May 7, 2026, it was revealed Clarkson would also return for the 30th season.
+On May 9, 2026, the show announced Riley Green as a new coach for the 30th season.
+On May 12, 2026, Queen Latifah was announced as the fourth coach for the 30th season.

+On August 4, 2026, it was announced that the 31st season would air in early 2027.
+The season is dubbed The Voice: Celebrity and will feature a celebrity cast as the artists.
+Green and Latifah will return from the 30th season alongside former The Voice Australia coach, Joe Jonas.
+Additionally, Daly was announced to depart as host for the season and will be replaced by Keke Palmer.